Drug Shortages and Discontinuations

 • For topical corticosteroids of similar potency, see RxFiles Topical Corticosteroids.
 RxFiles is available through SHIRP

-Diclofenac oral tablets
+Diclofenac potassium oral tablets

-Diclofenac tablets available:
+Diclofenac sodium tablets available:

 • IR: 25 mg, 50 mg